Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 Leaves infected by grey mould are inedible.
 If you remove the outer leaves of a lettuce head as soon as you spot any signs, the rest of your lettuce should still be good to eat.
 But check for signs after you have removed any infected leaves to be sure.

 Another fungal disease that can affect lettuce is lettuce leaf drop.
 It is most prevalent from summer to early autumn and favours wet soil conditions.
-Symptoms of lettuce leaf drop are when a plant suddenly turns yellow, wilts and collapses and on the underside you will see a soft white mould develop.
+Symptoms of lettuce leaf drop are when a plant suddenly turns yellow, wilts, and collapses, and on the underside, you will see a soft white mould develop.
 You might also notice the smell of rot.

 Heavily infested plants cannot be eaten!